 - 3. How much does it cost to bail someone out of jail?

-- 4. What kinds of bail bond are there?
+- 4. What kinds of bail bonds are there?

 - 5. What are bond conditions?

-A bond is an agreement to the court and a condition of release after an arrest.
+In Colorado, a bail bond is an agreement to the court and a condition of pretrial release after an arrest for a criminal offense.
 A bond can require putting up money, putting up property, or promising to abide by certain conditions in order to be released.
 If you do not comply with the conditions of release, you may have your bond revoked.
-If you fail to appear in court after posting bond, you may have a warrant issued for your arrest and forfeit any security interest put up as part of your bond.
+If you fail to appear for court proceedings or court hearings after posting bond, you may have a warrant issued for your arrest and forfeit any security interest put up as part of your bond.

 A surety bond generally involves going through a bail bond company.
-The bail bond company is a third-party that agrees to be responsible for the defendant in exchange for taking a fee (10% to 15% of the bond amount), and securing collateral.
+The bail bondsman is a third-party that agrees to be responsible for the defendant in exchange for taking a fee (10% to 15% of the bond amount) and securing collateral.

-In Colorado, “bond” is an undertaking, with or without sureties or security, entered into by a person in custody to bind him or her to comply with the conditions of the undertaking and in default of compliance, to pay the amount of bail or other sum in the bond.1
+In Colorado law, “bond” is an undertaking, with or without sureties or security, entered into by a person in custody to bind him or her to comply with the conditions of the undertaking and in default of compliance, to pay the amount of bail or other sum in the bond.1

-“Bail” is a security, which may include a bond, required by a court for the release of a person in custody set to provide reasonable assurance of public safety and court appearance.”2
+“Bail” is a “security, which may include a bond, required by a court for the release of a person in custody set to provide reasonable assurance of public safety and court appearance.”
+Courts usually accept only a cash bail.2

-In most cases, bail refers to the money put up by an individual or their family to be held by the court until the defendant’s case is concluded.
-Posting bond generally involves a bail bond company.
-When the individual or their family does not have enough money to put up the full bail amount, they may pay a fee of 10% to 15% to a bail bond company, often secured by some type of collateral.
+In most cases, bail refers to the amount of money put up by an individual or their family to be held by the court until the defendant’s criminal case is concluded.
+Posting bond generally involves a bail bonding company.
+When the individual or their family does not have enough money to put up the full bail amount, they may pay a fee of 10% to 15% of the amount of the bail to a bondsman (“cash bond”), often secured by some type of collateral.

-There are a number of conditions that affect how much it will cost to get you out of jail.
-The amount of bond and bond conditions should be enough to ensure public safety and to ensure the appearance of the defendant in court.
+There are a number of conditions in the Colorado criminal justice system that affect how much it will cost to get you out of jail.
+The amount of the bond and bond conditions should be enough to ensure public safety and to ensure the appearance of the defendant in court.
 This includes basing the amount on the individual’s situation and their financial condition.3